List of provosts of Glasgow

 Each of the 32 Scottish local authorities elects a provost, but it is only the four main cities, Glasgow, Edinburgh, Aberdeen and Dundee that have a Lord Provost, who also serves as the lord-lieutenant for the city.
 This is codified in the Local Government etc. (Scotland) Act 1994.
-As of 2017, the role attracts an salary of £41,546, plus an annual expenses budget of £5000.
+As of 2017, the role attracts a salary of £41,546, plus an annual expenses budget of £5000.

-The current Lord Provost of Glasgow, elected in May 2022, is Jacqueline McLaren.
+The current Lord Provost of Glasgow, elected in May 2022, is Dr Jacqueline McLaren.

 The Lord Provost of Glasgow has the use of an official limousine which is always black and always carries the registration plate "G0".
 Past limousines are on display at the city's Transport Museum.
 The current limousine is a Rolls-Royce Ghost, donated by Boyd Tunnock in 2018.
+Though it was purportedly sold-off in 2022 for approx. £105,000 to go to the Duke of Edinburgh scheme.

 List of provosts and lord provosts

 The Medieval burgh of Glasgow was administered on behalf of the Bishops of Glasgow by officials known as Bailies or Provosts.
 The office of Provost as a single chief magistrate was not created until the early 1450s.